robert-waggott/animals-stuck-up-trees-and-other-incidents/readme.md

 - [ ] Search by Lat/Lng
 - [ ] Search by Easting/Northing
 - [ ] Search by ward
+- [ ] vscode task to split the terminal on startup 😱
 - [ ] Store data in mongoDB rather than read from file each time
 - [ ] Convert from Nest to Apollo?